 Build an Enchanted Fairy Garden

 I am a little jealous of the Fairy Gardens I am seeing!
 Why didn’t I HAVE ONE?!?
 They are sooo adorable!
-Similar to the container garden mentioned previously, this is basically a variation of that but maybe not as many plants so your daughter (or son) can make room for the fairy objects. i.e. a house, fence, fairy pets, etc. Source
+Similar to the container garden mentioned previously, these miniature fairy gardens are basically a variation of that but maybe not as many plants so your daughter (or son) can make room for the fairy pieces. i.e. a house, fence, fairy pets, etc.

 Recommended Fairy Gardens